This notice describes how medical information about you may be used and disclosed and how you can get access to this information. Review it carefully.

 How Dean protects this information

 We limit the gathering of your nonpublic personal information to only what we need to run our business, provide quality service, and meet regulatory requirements.
 We maintain physical, electronic, and procedural safeguards that comply with federal regulations to safeguard your nonpublic personal information.
 We limit the internal use of oral, written, and electronic use of this information about you and ensure that only staff and business associates with the need to know have access to it.
 We have safeguards for your nonpublic personal information and review them regularly to protect your privacy.
+We protect cultural information such as race, ethnicity, language, gender identity, and sexual orientation, the same as all other nonpublic personal information.

 - Request restrictions on your health records.
 You have the right to ask us to not use or share certain health information.
 We may not agree to this request, but, we will follow any request we agree to.